 How long does it take to charge a Tesla Model S?

-The following table shows approximate times to charge a Tesla Model S 75.
+The following table shows approximate times to charge a Tesla Model S Long Range.
 Times are for a 100% charge for all but rapid charging, which is quoted for 0-80% as most rapid chargers reduce or cut power well before 100% charge to protect the battery and maximise efficiency.

 Note that the times shown are only a guide, as very rarely will an EV need to be fully charged from 0%.
 Other factors that might vary the charging time include ambient temperature, in-vehicle energy loads, any upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as the maximum charge is reached.